-- Conduct yourself at all times in a manner that displays respect and courtesy for all members of the College community. - Act with honesty and integrity as you approach your academic responsibilities and prepare your assignments. - Treat all students, alumni, faculty, and staff, as well as visitors to the College without regard to age, sex, race, color, religion, creed, national origin, ancestry, citizenship, disability, sexual orientation, gender identity, marital status, veteran's status, military status, or membership in any other group protected under local, state, or federal law. - Be positive and creative in your approach to resolving problems. - Report for class free from the influence of drugs or alcohol. - Report any person to Campus Security any person who you know to possess any type of firearms, weapons of any type either purchased or man-made, fireworks or explosive devices while on campus. - Provide appropriate notice of an unavoidable absence from or lateness in reporting for class or inability to participate in class fully. - Complete and submit your course assignments on time. - Perform your scholastic responsibilities and undertake your studies in a prudent and thorough manner. - Handle with care the property and equipment of the College to prevent its damage, loss, misuse, - Report to the Chief Auxiliary Services Officer (215-670-9297) or Security (215-670-9284) accidents, injuries (whether your own, another student's, an employee's, or a visitor's), fire, theft, and other unusual incidents immediately after occurrence or discovery. - Follow all student and academic policies, rules, and procedures established by the College that are applicable to you as a student as well as the specific instructions of the person responsible for directing your academic and/or student social activities.
+- Conduct yourself at all times in a manner that displays respect and courtesy for all members of the College community. - · Act with honesty and integrity as you approach your academic responsibilities and prepare your assignments. - Treat all students, alumni, faculty, and staff, as well as visitors to the College without regard to age, sex, race, color, religion, creed, national origin, ancestry, citizenship, disability, sexual orientation, gender identity, marital status, veteran's status, military status, or membership in any other group protected under local, state, or federal law. - Be positive and creative in your approach to resolving problems. - Report for class free from the influence of drugs or alcohol. - Report any person to Campus Security any person who you know to possess any type of firearms, weapons of any type either purchased or man-made, fireworks or explosive devices while on campus. - Provide appropriate notice of an unavoidable absence from or lateness in reporting for class or inability to participate in class fully. - Complete and submit your course assignments on time. - Perform your scholastic responsibilities and undertake your studies in a prudent and thorough - Handle with care the property and equipment of the College to prevent its damage, loss, misuse, or theft. - Report to the Chief Auxiliary Services Officer (215-670-9297) or Security (215-670-9284) accidents, injuries (whether your own, another student's, an employee's, or a visitor's), fire, theft, and other unusual incidents immediately after occurrence or discovery. - Follow all student and academic policies, rules, and procedures established by the College that are applicable to you as a student as well as the specific instructions of the person responsible for directing your academic and/or student social activities. - Refrain from using for personal, non-academic reasons the property and supplies of the College. - Peirce College photo identification cards are to be displayed at all times. - Provide complete and honest information in connection with all student and academic records. - Refrain from manipulating, falsifying, or misrepresenting your educational records (academic or otherwise) or those regarding any other student(s) or concerning Peirce College employee records to others, both within the College community and outside the College community. - Refrain from accessing, viewing, printing, imputing, deleting, or changing any records, including your own educational records (academic or otherwise) or those regarding any other student(s) or concerning Peirce College employee records (whether in written, electronic, or some other form) without proper authorization from the College. - Ensure at all times that your conduct is consistent with the standards for student conduct established by Peirce College.
+Peirce College considers these expectations to be the general standards that govern the conduct of its students.
+Your failure to meet these expectations may result in counseling or, in cases of serious misconduct, formal disciplinary action up to and including expulsion from the College.
+A discussion of Peirce College's Student Disciplinary System is found later in this section in the Graduate Catalog.